Skip to main content

 11 mentions Positive Neutral Negative

-The monetization aspect of the game is heavily criticized for being misleading, as it presents itself as a full game while functioning primarily as an advertisement for a product.
-Users express frustration over the practice of publishing demos and ads as separate titles, arguing that it detracts from genuine game developers and misleads consumers into spending money on what is essentially promotional content.
+The monetization aspect of the game is criticized for being misleading, as it primarily serves as an advertisement for a product rather than a full game.
+Users express frustration over the practice of publishing demos and ads as standalone titles, which detracts from genuine game developers and misleads consumers into spending money on what is essentially promotional content.
 Overall, the monetization strategy is viewed as exploitative and detrimental to the gaming community.

 • “The purpose of this advertisement is to get you to fork over a whopping $8 USD for the full game, and I don't recommend you do that either.”